UbiquityRobotics/ubiquity_launches/launches.md

 The launch file for this directory starts a keyboard interface to the ROS [`move_base`](http://wiki.ros.org/map_server) node.
 This code is still under development.
+(Code is currently broken.)

 This launch file has the following arguments: